ailich/USF_dissertation_template/README.md

 ## `00_0Prelim.Rmd`

 This document contains the title page, dedication, and acknowledgments.
-Go in here and replace the default information with yours (e.g. put in your title, college, advisor, etc).
+For the title page, go in here and replace the default information with yours (e.g. put in your title, college, advisor, etc).
 Note that the title page is coded in LaTeX.
 You should not need to mess with the formatting here, but will need to replace the relevant information which is enclosed in parentheses `()` .
 Also, note that in LaTex a `%` represents a comment and `\\` represents moving to the next line.

 ## `00_Abstract.Rmd`